mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 Bad if they make the same mistakes over and over.

+Start small and easy and work your way up to harder pieces.

+Try to put corrections in your style guide first.
+Then, send a link.
+In the likely even that you end up working with another writer, you don't have to go through this process again.

 # Gracefully terminating bad hires

 Try not to phrase it in a scary "you're about to get fired way" but like:

->What can I do to help us reduce these issues?
+>What can I do to help reduce these issues?

 Here is a real letter I wrote to one of the writers that didn't work out: